datajerk/gamenotes/pokeemerald/README.md

 Selection: 0
 ```

-> I was initially tempted to just grind this out the proper way, but I needed an excuse to see if I could actually edit the encrypted Pokémon data structure encrypted block.
+> I was initially tempted to just grind this out the proper way, but I needed an excuse to see if I could actually edit the Pokémon data structure encrypted block.

-> If you're wondering why Puff is not that happy I speculate it's because he's was stuff in a box while I was at Battle Frontier.
-Puff was not allowed to compete.
+> If you're wondering why Puff is not that happy I speculate it's because he's was stuffed in a box while I was at Battle Frontier--Puff was not allowed to compete.

 #### Ninjask and Shedinja